Liming0824/Instagraph/README.md

 ## Feature Highlights
 ---
 # User Search & Friends newest post
-Users are able to search other users by entering part of username in the searchbar.
+Users are able to search other users by entering part of username in the search bar.
-User also could know the time of the latest post of each friend through the side bar in the homepage.
+Users also know the time of the latest post of each friend through the side bar in the homepage.
 ![Image description](instagraph_readme_images/search_and_friendspost.png)

 # New Follow Notice